A scene from Whale Wars; Inset: Fiona Cuaig

 She isn't the only one who needs to decompress.
 Capt.
-Paul Watson and his crew got together with host Lisa Ling to share their war stories for the aptly titled reunion special, Whale Wars: War Stories, which airs tonight after the Whale Wars finale.
+Paul Watson and his crew got together with host Lisa Ling to share their war stories for the aptly titled reunion special, Whale Wars: War Stories

 "I have so much admiration for these people, the Sea Shepherds, who risk their lives to save a magnificent species," Ling tells PEOPLE.